+Drivers with an MOT due date before 1 August 2020 will still receive the six-month exemption from testing.
 However, the Government, along with the Driver & Vehicle Standards Agency (DVSA), has said that your vehicle must still be maintained in a roadworthy state, and you may be prosecuted if you’re found driving an unsafe vehicle.

 It is important that your vehicle has a valid MOT certificate, as allowing it to expire will invalidate your insurance, and will also make driving the vehicle illegal.

 If you’re worried about leaving your home, you can find services around the UK that will allow you to arrange your MOT from home, with garages and mechanics now arranging collection and drop off services for MOT customers.
 You may also find a mechanic who’s willing to carry out the MOT at your home.

 Do I need to tell my car insurance provider if I’m working from home or returning to the office?

 In March 2020, as the UK entered its lockdown, members of the Association of British Insurers (ABI) made a series of customer pledges in acknowledgement of the unprecedented and uncertain times.
 These pledges have since been extended to 31 October 2020.

 So, if you were formerly working in an office and have switched to working from home, or are still driving to commute, you won’t need to contact your insurance provider to update them of your situation.
 Your level of cover will remain unchanged.See our coronavirus and motoring FAQs for more information.

 Will working from home affect my home insurance?

 While the Government began encouraging workers to return to the office at the start of September, many businesses are still allowing people to work from home.